 - Dry Turkey Meat (try letting it sit on the counter for a few hours to reeeeally emphasis the dryness)

 Place bread on plate and assemble in the following order: bread, turkey, tomato, lettuce, mustard, bread.

 My biggest issue with this sandwich was the rye bread.
 I have never really liked it because I find it a bit dense and bitter.
 In order to achieve dry turkey, I left the turkey cold cuts it to sit out for a few hours, which is questionable from a food safety standard but I suffer for my art.
 I didn’t get sick but I think that is more a result of all the preservatives in the turkey than anything else.
+Or maybe I just have a natural immunity to vaguely dangerous cold cuts?
 Overall, Homer was right to curse the Monkey Paw and the sandwich it created.
-Next time, it’s zombie turkey all the way.
+Next time, it’s zombie turkey or nothing.

 Cromulence: 5 Bonerlands out of 10

 Monkey’s Paw Turkey Sandwich Recipe From: Treehouse of Horror II (The Simpsons Season 3 – Episode 7)